radius-project/radius/docs/contributing/contributing-releases/README.md

    git checkout -b <USERNAME>/release-<MAJOR>.<MINOR>.0-rc1
    ```

-1. In your local branch, update the `versions.yaml` file to to add the new release candidate as a supported version that we would like to release.
+1. In your local branch, update the `versions.yaml` file to add the new release candidate as a supported version that we would like to release.
 The `versions.yaml` file is a declarative version tracking file that the Radius community maintains ([Example](https://github.com/radius-project/radius/pull/6077/files)).

    Example:
    ```yaml